esa-tu-darmstadt/BSVTools/Readme.md

 ```
 2. Create a new directory for the Bluespec project
 3. Run the following command to create all necessary files for the Bluespec project.
 The `--test_dir` is for big projects where it is better to separate testbench from source code.

 ```bash
 path/to/BSVTools/bsvNew.py PROJECT_NAME [--test_dir]
 ```

 4. (Optional) Add libraries to the created library directory (e.g. [BlueAXI](https://github.com/esa-tu-darmstadt/BlueAXI) or [BlueLib](https://github.com/esa-tu-darmstadt/BlueLib))

+5. (Optional) Download the extension [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) to manage misspelling errors during the development process.
+The new project created with `bsvNew.py` is ready to use with it.

 The script creates a number of basic Bluespec modules that can be extended as desired.